 Ten years of white-gloved firemen ringing a bell for the brave who fell.
 Ten years of policemen standing as a bagpiper plays “Amazing Grace”.

 Ten years of Presidential proclamations.
 Ten years of mayor’s meager words.
 Ten years as writers and photographers record our progress of healing.

 Ten years of rebuilding the towers.
 Ten years of sifting through ashes of fear.
 We seek that fragment of courage, forged in fire and left by God for us to find.

 ♦ ♦ ♦ ♦

-Since the 9/11 Terror Attack the Village of Mount Prospect has held a ceremony to remember the fallen.
+Since the 9 /11 Terror Attack the Village of Mount Prospect has held a ceremony to remember the fallen.
+Downtown Fire Station hosted Bell Ringing service.
 Upon learning of the attack in 2001, Mount Prospect gathered for a candlelight prayer service at the Memorial Band Shell.
 In subsequent years commemorations were held with Fire Fighters, Police, clergy, elected officials and citizens coming together for fire-fighter-bell ringing at the times the towers fell.

-Some Ceremonies where held inside as those pictured below in the downtown Fire Station –
+Some Ceremonies were held inside as those pictured below in the downtown Fire Station –

 August 2020 post — For worship we and many in our country use zoom tech to have church and check on each other.
 Rev. Allison Lundblad juggles the technology to allow all of us to participate.
 Go to CCAH.ORG where the worship services are posted.